History of Crimea: Tauri and Scythians

 The Scythian treasure of Kul-Oba, in eastern Crimea.

-Orestes, a curly-haired young man in a Greek robe, is seated before a small group of trees, clasping the right hand of another Greek man, who is standing with his left hand on the seated man's arm.
-Standing to their left but in the right of the painting is a tall, robed woman of elegant bearing.
-Behind her are two columns of a classic Greek temple.
-Low mountains are in the far background.
+An illustration of Goethe's Iphigenia in Tauris.

 Early Iron Age Crimea was settled by two groups separated by the Crimean Mountains, the Tauri to the south and the Iranic Scythians in the north.

 Taurians intermixed with the Scythians starting from the end of 3rd century BC were mentioned as "Tauroscythians" and "Scythotaurians" in the works of ancient Greek writers.
 In Geographica, Strabo refers to the Tauri as a Scythian tribe.
 However, Herodotus states that the Tauri tribes were geographically inhabited by the Scythians, but they are not Scythians.
 Also, the Taurians inspired the Greek myths of Iphigenia and Orestes.

 The Greeks, who eventually established colonies in Crimea during the Archaic Period, regarded the Tauri as a savage, warlike people.
 Even after centuries of Greek and Roman settlement, the Tauri were not pacified and continued to engage in piracy on the Black Sea.
 By the 2nd century BC they had become subject-allies of the Scythian king Scilurus.

 The Crimean Peninsula north of the Crimean Mountains was occupied by Scythian tribes.
 Their center was the city of Scythian Neapolis on the outskirts of present-day Simferopol.
 The town ruled over a small kingdom covering the lands between the lower Dnieper River and northern Crimea.
 In the 3rd and 2nd centuries BC, Scythian Neapolis was a city "with a mixed Scythian-Greek population, strong defensive walls and large public buildings constructed using the orders of Greek architecture".
 The city was eventually destroyed in the mid-3rd century AD by the Goths.